kanzitelli/rnn-starter/README.md

 - [React Native Defice Info](https://github.com/react-native-community/react-native-device-info) - device information for React Native iOS and Android
 - [Typescript](https://www.typescriptlang.org/) - strict syntactical superset of JavaScript
 ### Small useful libraries/hooks from me
 - `useStyles()` - a hook that takes care of dark mode in your app.
 Supports toggling modes while you are in app.
 No dependencies (needs only `react-native`, so could be reusable).
-It is not a theme provider but could be used as one.
-It only has two themes light or dark. `UPD:` There are plans to replace `useStyles()` with [react-native-navigation-appearance](https://github.com/busfor/react-native-navigation-appearance).
 - `appUpdates` - a service that shows and simplifies integration with `expo-updates`.
 In order to use it, you will need to change `Expo.plist` and `AndroidManifest.xml` with your actual information.
 More information about [expo-updates](https://docs.expo.io/versions/latest/sdk/updates/).

 ## Enhancements